coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/corechaindb-network-on-kubernetes.rst

 Terminology Used
 ----------------

-``BigchainDB node`` is a set of Kubernetes components that join together to form a BigchainDB single node.
+``corechaindb node`` is a set of Kubernetes components that join together to form a corechaindb single node.
 Please refer to the :doc:`architecture diagram <architecture>` for more details.

-``BigchainDB network`` will refer to a collection of nodes working together to form a network.
+``corechaindb network`` will refer to a collection of nodes working together to form a network.